ASAP (TV program): Studios used by ASAP

-Other tours
+Tours

-Since 1996, ASAP has held at least one international show every year (except years when the COVID-19 pandemic prevailed).
-The international shows are held in the middle/late part of the year, and a taped episode is aired on the week of the concert, then the international concert is aired in the following two weeks, divided into two parts.
+Since 1996, ASAP has held at least one show every year outside the studio (except years when the COVID-19 pandemic prevailed).
+Since 2014, the international shows are held in the middle/late part of the year, and a taped episode is aired on the week of the concert, then the international concert is aired in the following two to four weeks, divided into two to four parts.